SchoolListit/SchoolListIt-Platform/README.md

 In the worst connectivity scenario, our app can work offline and sync when connection is restored.
 We built the user experience for phones with an interface that mimics social media so that parents of all ages and aptitude can participate.

 Through SchoolListIt, we can push the effectiveness of in-home schooling regardless of Covid-19 and emerge as a society with better tools and better data to provide an equal education regardless of the circumstances children are living.

-**A fresh approach**

-We approached this problem from an entirely new angle - outside the classroom and outside the boardroom - and began with only three constraints:
-- Open Source
-- Accesible
-- Extensible

-By chooseing to pair React with WordPress, we've set up a toolchain for integrating existing tools and making room for new solutions.
-During a global pandemic, it is ideal for local developers to build local solutions for local problems.

-## SchoolListIt is just the beginning, where can we go from here